Destinations Greece The Ionian Islands

 Pomo d’Oro and Venetian Well are both within 8 minutes’ walk

-Insider"Superior" rooms face the garden — quieter and lighter than the front.
-The hotel runs no restaurant; eat at Pomo d'Oro or Venetian Well, both inside 8 minutes' walk.
+Insider"Superior" rooms face the garden, quieter and lighter than the front.
+The hotel runs no restaurant of its own; eat at Pomo d'Oro or Venetian Well, both inside 8 minutes' walk.

-A 17th-century Venetian palazzo directly on the Liston — the rooftop bar is the city's casual-with-a-view drink, the rooms are simple but the location is unbeatable.
-The historic Old-Town address.
+A 17th-century Venetian palazzo directly on the Liston: the rooftop bar is the city's casual drink with a view, the rooms are plain, and the address does the arguing.
+The historic Old-Town choice.

 What it's known for